ardalis/Specification/docs/getting-started/faq.md

 In this case, each element x is being "transformed" into its `Name` property.

+Also make sure that the base class of your Specification using `Select` is a `Specification<T, TReturn>`.

 See the [doc page](../features/select.md) on `Select` for a more detailed explanation.